Feline Infectious Peritonitis (FIP): Causes, Symptoms, & Treatment

 Around 80-90% of cats in multi-cat environments and up to 50% of cats in single-cat households have FCoV antibodies, but only 5-10% of exposed cats develop FIP.

-• Other investigations include detailed neurological assessment by a specialist, with the possibility of cerebrospinal fluid (CSF) analysis, along with advanced imaging such as MRI, looking for the distinctive changes that are commonly found in FIP.
+• Other investigations include a detailed neurological assessment by a specialist, with the possibility of cerebrospinal fluid (CSF) analysis, along with advanced imaging such as MRI, looking for the distinctive changes that are commonly found in FIP.

 • Referral to a feline medicine specialist (e.g. a member of the American Association of Feline Practitioners) may be recommended by your local veterinarian.